eddy-ojb/holoviews-contrib/archive/index.md

 # Archive

-This subdirectory is for user contributed content that no longer works with the latest (stable) version of HoloViews and that is cannot be trivially updated.
+This subdirectory is for user contributed content that no longer works with the latest (stable) version of HoloViews and that cannot be trivially updated.
 All contributions here should list the last stable version that they were known to work with.